sparkapi/sparkql/GRAMMAR.md

 ```

 #### Range List
-Literals that can be used in a range
+Functions, and literals that can be used in a range

 ```